wildblueguy/phoenix-for-linux-beta/README.md

 I designed and built this because I care about controlling my data and don't trust cloud providers.
 At a certain point, as a 'failed' startup owner, I could no longer afford my cloud bills or the risk (and corresponding maintenance burden) of keeping basic services on-prem.
 This was my solution, which I find too useful to keep to myself, but too immature (at the moment) to productize.

+> [!NOTE]
+> I hope the release of Phoenix is also interpreted (correctly) as a gift to to the free and open source community, from whom I have gained much over the years and whose labor this technology is built upon.
+>
+> 💙

 Mostly, though, I'm trying to re-establish some credibility after building a limited-release, proprietary product over several years.
 If it worked, please go [here](https://about.thewild.blue/jess).

 @wildblueguy